sezersengul49/sezersengul49/README.md

 - 💬 Good communication and teamwork skills.
 - 🤝 Team player, passionate about both learning and teaching.

-## Projects
-Here are some of my projects:

 ## Skills
 - HTML5
 - CSS3